 - ß – beta coefficient of an investment

 - rm – return of a market

-Another method of calculating the required rate of return is the Weighted Average Cost of Capital (WACC).
+Another method of calculating the required rate is the Weighted Average Cost of Capital (WACC).
 The WACC approach is frequently utilized in corporate finance.
-Unlike the CAPM, the WACC takes into the consideration the capital structure of a company.
-Due to such reason, the required rate of return obtained from the WACC is used in the corporate decision-making process of undertaking the new projects.
+Unlike the CAPM, the WACC takes into consideration the capital structure of a company.
+Due to this, the required rate obtained from the WACC is used in the corporate decision-making process of undertaking new projects.
 It can be calculated using the following formula: